percona/pmm-doc/docs/using/backup_mongo.md

 4. Run `pbm list` to start the restore process.

-5. Once all the backups made from the original environment are available, run the `pbm restore` command:
+5. Once all the backups made from the original environment are available, run the restore command:

-    - For snapshot backups, run the 'pbm restore` command:
+    - For snapshot backups, run the following command:

         ```yaml
           pbm list